The 7 concerns school leaders have about taking catering in house and why you should consider a management support service.

 4 – Who employs the catering staff?

-CMC will help you with TUPE should you require assistance with the process.
-We will also evaluate staff competencies and training needs on your behalf and implement training with the team.
+CMC will support you throughout the TUPE process, should you require assistance.
+We will also assess staff competencies and training needs on your behalf, and deliver tailored training to ensure your team is well-prepared and fully aligned with the school’s standards and expectations.

 5 – What about menus?